• Default font size

 Eligibility for deduction

-A taxpayer, chargeable to salaries tax or with tax charged under personal assessment, may claim deduction for qualifying AR service expenses paid by him / her or his / her spouse (not living apart) or both of them for receiving qualifying AR services.
+A taxpayer, chargeable to salaries tax or with tax charged under personal assessment, may claim deduction for qualifying AR service expenses paid for receiving qualifying AR services.

 • the taxpayer;